jweleszczuk/NGS_Analysis_project/README.md

 - Variant_filter.sh                        = selection by custom filter.
 - Venn Diagram.ipynb                       = R Venn diagram (SNP).
 - Visualization of mapping .ipynb          = R chromosomal visualization.
-- Visualizations of the VCF files.ipynb    = general statisctics for the annotated .vcf files.
+- Visualizations of the VCF files.ipynb    = general statistics for the annotated .vcf files.

 ## Versions of used tools: